hypermine-bc/labs/content/posts/bb-security-breach.md

 Let us see how the Hypersign protocol works:

 The protocol __distributes responsibilities__ among all stakeholders (note the size of each item, they all have equal right and responsibility).
-User can give user data to the issuer which issuer can verify and issue a cryptographically signed document (called credential) to the user.
+User can give userdata to the issuer which issuer can verify and issue a cryptographically signed document (called credential) back to the user.
 The issuer does not necessarily have to store user data.
-In fact it can even act as a stateless server Optionally, can store data in encrypted form which can only to accessible to end-user.
+In fact it even can act as a **simple stateless server**.
+Optionally, they can store data in encrypted form which can only to accessible to end-user.
+The end user will have ability to store this verifed credential locally (optionally on cloud) in a user agent (say mobile device) which only user has access to.

 The user can now present this credential to the provider whenever required.
 The __data is now being shared in P2P__ fashion.
 The verifier can verify it cryptographically __without making a call to issuer__ by not flooding the issuance system with a lot of verification requests, hence scalable!